skirtles-code/vue-examples/docs/patterns/computed-v-model.md

 </script>
 # Computed with v-model

 The principle of one-way data flow, with 'props down, events up', is just an extension of the idea that data should only be modified by its owner.
-This same idea can be extended to other scenarios, such as using Vuex, where the store is considered the owner of the data and so it should only be mutated by the store.
+This same idea can be extended to other scenarios, such as using Pinia, where the store is considered the owner of the data and so it should only be mutated by the store.

 This causes problems when working with `v-model`, which attempts to modify the value directly.
-We can work around that using a `computed` value with a `get` and `set`.
+One way we can address this is by using `computed()` with `get` and `set`.

 There are more complete examples for [Checkbox](../components/checkbox.html) and [Radio](../components/radio.html) components, but to reduce it down to the essentials with an `<input>`: